ikstream/owrtconfig/README.md

 - `./defaults/factory`
 - `./defaults/failsafe`, if the device does support tftp-boot
 # place i.e. a firmware-file in `./firmware-images/custom`
-# `./firemware-images/openwrt` contains either stable release or
+# `./firemware-images/lede` contains either stable release or
 # something like this....

 # power on te router for the first time, or go ahead to the next command...

-time ./owrtflash-ng.sh --nodes 0142 --from factory --to openwrt --sudo
+time ./owrtflash-ng.sh --nodes 0142 --from factory --to lede --sudo

-# Now flash your own firmware over the virgin OpenWrt
+# Now flash your own firmware over the virgin LEDE
-time ./owrtflash-ng.sh --nodes 0142 --from openwrt --to custom --sudo
+time ./owrtflash-ng.sh --nodes 0142 --from lede --to custom --sudo

 # If you want to /reset/ the device
 time ./owrtflash-ng.sh --nodes 0142 --from custom --to factory --sudo